AlbanDAVID/DST-airlines/src/dst_dashboard_dokcer/README.md

 ## IV - How to connect to the database with static.py
 All login credentials are to be filled in the static.py file

+## V - More information about the dashboard
+For more complete information about the dashboard, click [here](DST-airlines/src/dst_dashboard/README.md)